previous next contents top

 Higher-order polymorphic selection

-This is the higher-order version of selection from heterogeneous structures.
-Above we have seen how to define a function f3 receiving a heterogeneous tuple selector such as fst or snd as its argument.
-We now turn to passing the functions like f3 as arguments to other functions.
+It is already a challenge to give a type to such a function in System F, let alone in the Hindley-Milner system.
+But we want more: a function that takes functions like g as an argument.
 The original problem was posed by Vladimir Reshetnikov on the Haskell-Cafe mailing list on June 6, 2009.
-We describe here an elaborated version.
-We would like to type check the following definition of the function fs along with several examples of its use.
+We describe here an elaborated version: to type check the following definition of the function fs along with several examples of its use.

 fs g = (g snd, (), g fst)